You’ve heard this one before.

 Like any financial product, an insurance policy needs to be matched to your personal circumstances.
 Whilst this guide can’t necessarily recommend which policy is best for you, we can list the key considerations to check off before your make a final decision.

 Whilst it would be impossible to go into this level of detail for every country, it’s important to note that they are all very different.
-In particular, the USA typically leaves you with full liability or no liability, and nothing in between.
-Additionally, as with Canada, there is typically no Supplementary Liability Insurance (Third Party CTP) included by default.
+In particular, USA and Canada typically leave you with full liability or no liability, and nothing in between.
+Additionally, there is typically no Supplementary Liability Insurance (Third Party CTP) included by default.
 That means if you accidentally hit somebody, you may be up for their entire medical and property bills.
 North America is different.
 It deserves its own post and will come in time.
 Just be warned before you make a booking.
 The UK and Europe run the same system as we do in Australia, however if you are travelling from Australia your credit card insurance or purchased international insurance may cover you.
 Check the PDS before you set off.

 As with my other Ultimate Guides, this is a living document.
 I’ll add to it over time, correct the inevitable mistakes and keep it relevant for the changing landscape of car rentals.
 I hope you have found this useful and can draw a few insights that will save you real dollars this year.
 Please get in touch if you feel I need to explain any particular section in more detail or a correction needs to be made.
 Good luck!

-Guide last revised in June 2016
+Guide last revised in March 2018

 Car Rental Terminology Guide